saisriharsha19/cis6930fa24-project3/README.md

 ```bash
 pipenv run python main.py --incidents <incident-summary-url>
 ```
+Here is an example video of running the code using a valid URL.
+![video] (run.gif)

 This will download the PDF, extract the data, create a local SQLite database, and display the incident nature statistics.

 ## Testing